DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

-# Confirm, view and update partnerships
+# Create, view and update partnerships

 ## What are partnerships

-Partnerships are agreements between schools, lead providers, and delivery partners to deliver training to early career teachers (ECTs) and mentors.
+Partnerships are agreements between schools, lead providers, and delivery partners to deliver training to early career teachers (ECTs) and mentors for a given cohort.

 ## Understanding partnerships in the API